 About the show…

-Exploring queer culture and the bystander effect, Jock Tamson’s Bairns is a brand new immersive show created and presented by Civil Disobedience (Scottish Culture Awards ‘Ones to Watch’ finalists), where the audience is transported to an after hours gay bar and invited to speak their mind.
+Exploring queer culture and the bystander effect, Jock Tamson’s Bairns is a brand new immersive show, where the audience is transported to an after hours gay bar and invited to speak their mind, created and presented by Civil Disobedience (Scottish Enterprise Awards ‘Leading Producers in Performance Art 2019’ and ‘Most Innovative Immersive Production’ winner; Scottish Culture Awards ‘Ones to Watch’ finalists; Proud Scotland Awards ‘Arts and Media’ finalists).

 No topic is taboo, but a respect for your fellow humans is compulsory.